 Responsibility of the Student

-Personal Care Attendants (PCAs) may be required to address the personal needs of the student thus allowing him/her to participate in College.
-It is the student's responsibility to hire his/her own personal care attendant and to secure funding for these services.
+Personal Care Attendants (PCAs) may be required to address the personal needs of a student thus allowing them to participate in College.
+It is the student's responsibility to hire their own personal care attendant and to secure funding for these services.
 It is the student's responsibility to have the PCA registered at the DRC and in place prior to any College-related activities, i.e. placement testing, enrollment, and class attendance.
-The College cannot be responsible for providing PCA services on an interim basis until the student secures a personal care attendant.
+The College is not responsible for providing PCA services on an interim basis until the student secures a personal care attendant.
 The DRC does not participate in the PCA interviewing or hiring process.

 Direction of the activities of the personal care attendant while at TMCC is the student's responsibility.
 The PCA must abide by TMCC's student code of conduct.
 PCAs will not be allowed to proctor tests.
 PCAs may assist the student before or after classes but must wait outside the classroom while it is in session, unless given permission by the DRC to do otherwise.
 If the student requests that the PCA provide note taking services, the College cannot pay the PCA a note taker stipend.
 It is essential that the student have a back up PCA or an alternative plan of action should the regular PCA not be available to work with that student on a particular day or within a particular class.